Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

   </div>
 </div>

-But you might wondering, why bother with a different static file server other than webpack developement server?
+But you might wondering, why bother with a different static file server other than webpack development server?
 The reason is that the development server is kind of special and injects a lot of Javascript artifacts in your `index.html` during development, for example to make the web page refreshed after you edit your source files.
 These added artifacts could be incompatible with many browsers and might break your actual application in a production environment.